Manaslu Trek Without a Guide: Is Solo Trekking Possible?

 Support and Safety

-Larkya La pass is infamous for altitude sickness as it is located at a height of 5,135m and having a professional guide will help you ease this situation.
+Larkya La pass is infamous for altitude sickness as it is located at a height of 5,106 m and having a professional guide will help you ease this situation.
 In higher altitudes, health posts or medical care is not available.
 Moreover, minor cuts, bruises, and body aches are quite common during the trek.
 In case of emergency, a guide can call for evacuation via helicopter.

 Hassle-free arrangement of permits and documents